Which Auto Insurance Companies Offer the Best Claims Service?

 We also asked auto body shops to rate the insurers “poor,” “fair,” “good,” “very good,” or “excellent” on “treating their customers (car owners) fairly.”
 Our ratings tables show the percent of surveyed shops that rated each company “good,” “very good,” or “excellent,” and the number of ratings each company received.

-Surveyed shops gave highest marks to Amica, Arbella, Chubb, Norfolk & Dedham, Plymouth Rock, Quincy Mutual, and Safety.
-Shops rated Allstate, Esurance, GEICO, Liberty, Progressive, State Farm, and Vermont Mutual lowest.
+Surveyed shops gave highest marks to Amica, Chubb, Erie, Pekin, West Bend Mutual, and Westfield.
+Shops rated Allstate, Encompass, GEICO, Lemonade, Liberty, Metromile, Progressive, and State Farm lowest.

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our ratings tables report counts of private passenger auto insurance complaints filed with the Massachusetts Division of Insurance during a recent three-year period.
+Our ratings tables also report counts of private passenger auto insurance complaints filed with the Illinois Department of Insurance during 2018, 2019, and 2020, which were, astonishingly, the most recent years for which data were available when we checked in September 2023.
 It also reports a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
 It is calculated as the number of complaints per $10 million in private passenger auto insurance premiums written.